ddhartma/Spark-Machine-Learning/README.md

 ## Machine Learning Pipelines <a name="ml_pipelines"></a>
-- Open Jupyter Notebook ```ml_pipeline.ipynb```
+- Open Jupyter Notebook ```ml_pipeline.ipynb```.
-- Pipelines have two main components
+- Pipelines have two main components.
-- Transformer is an algorithm that transforms a dataframe to another
+- Transformer is an algorithm that transforms a DataFrame to another.
-- There are two use cases for transformers
+- There are two use cases for transformers:
-	- feature transformation (tokenizer - changing text --> to numerical values, scaling columns etc.)
+	- Feature transformation (tokenizer - changing text --> to numerical values, scaling columns etc.)
-	- making predictions for supervised learning models by transforming features using a model into predicted outcomes
+	- Making predictions for supervised learning models by transforming features using a model into predicted outcomes
-- Estimators fit algorithm parameters on a dataframe to create a transformer.
+- Estimators fit algorithm parameters on a DataFrame to create a transformer.
 	- It fits or trains data.
-	- It implements a method fit which accepts a dataframe and
+	- It implements a method **fit** which accepts a DataFrame and produces a model.
-	- produces a model
-- A Pipeliine chains multiple transformers and estimators together to create an ML workflow
+- A Pipeline chains multiple transformers and estimators together to create an ML workflow.

 	![image3]
 - Spark offers similar pipelines like in scikit-learn.
 The chaining process need to be a **directed acyclic graph**.